rahulcharvekar/shared-lib/SharedLibIntegrationGuide.md

 - **Action:** Customize only the sections you intend to use.
 Secrets should come from environment variables or an external vault.
 - **Impact:** No application code needed; features remain dormant until enabled.
+- **Dynamic RBAC:** When `dynamic-rbac.enabled=true`, the library injects a dynamic `AuthorizationManager` that consults auth-service for endpoint metadata and user authorization matrices.
+Set `base-url` to your auth-service host; relative paths above match the internal endpoints shipped by auth-service.
 - **Database reuse:** Audit and entity-audit writes use the application's primary datasource automatically; no separate audit DB configuration is needed.
 - **Stateless validation:** With introspection enabled the shared JWT filter calls `auth-service` on every request to confirm `permissionVersion`, account status, and token expiry before letting the request through.
 Distribute the `INTERNAL_API_KEY` via your secret manager.